misiektoja/spotify_monitor/docs/configuration.md

       - **proxy type**: `HTTP`
       - **host**: `127.0.0.1` (IP/FQDN of your proxy, for Proxyman use the IP you see at the top bar)
       - **port**: `9090` (port of your proxy, for Proxyman use the port you see at the top bar)
-      - restart the app; since QUIC (HTTP/3) requires raw UDP and can't tunnel over HTTP CONNECT, Spotify will downgrade to TCP-only HTTP/2 or 1.1, which intercepting proxy can decrypt
+      - restart the app.
+This makes Spotify use a TCP connection that the proxy can inspect instead of QUIC over UDP
-   -  block Spotify's UDP port 443 at the OS level with a firewall of your choice - this prevents QUIC (HTTP/3), forcing TLS over TCP and letting intercepting proxy perform MITM
+   - block Spotify's UDP port 443 with an operating system firewall.
+This also forces a TCP connection that the proxy can inspect
    - try an older version of the Spotify desktop client

 - Export the login request body (a binary Protobuf payload) to a file (e.g. ***login-request-body-file***)